 - You might be prevented from changing premises or closing your business until the loan is repaid

 But remember, it's only ever temporary.
 Average repayment periods are fairly short (4-18 months) so you'll only have to abide by the terms for a small period of time.
 In most cases, a big cash boost to your business will out-weigh a few temporary terms. « Show Less

 Caution: It's not a good idea to deliberately persuade customers to only pay with cash.
 Lenders will view this as an attempt to avoid repayments and if you're caught doing this you could incur a penalty fee.

 3. Regulations Are More Relaxed

 This type of funding isn't technically regarded as a business loan, instead, it's considered a sale.
 You sell a small proportion of your future card sales in exchange for an immediate influx of cash.
 Because of this, a business cash advance is not protected by the same usury laws as a bank loan.
-What does this mean for you?
 Read More »

 However, do bear in mind that it takes months for bank loans to be processed, and that's assuming that you'll even qualify.
-So, you might have to pay a fractionally higher interest rate for an advance, but will you have to wait for funding?
+So, will you have to wait for funding?
 No. You'll have immediate access to cash for your business! « Show Less

 The Final Word